 SNSA follows the FIFA Laws of the Game; however, some rules have been modified to accommodate the youth game and smaller play formats.
 Click on the link below for a summary of rules modifications for the various play formats.

-SNSA has adopted a rostering policy to govern the assignment of players to teams in our HUYS and SHU youth recreational leagues.
+SNSA has adopted a player assignment policy to govern the assignment of players to teams in our youth recreational league programs.
 While we do our best to accommodate a player's coach or player preference requests, we also have an obligation to consider other criteria, including roster size and competitive balance within and age gender group.
-Click on the link below to review the SNSA Rostering Policy.
+Click on the link below to review the SNSA Player Assignment Policy.

 Do you have questions about your roster?
 How to add a player, locate a missing player, or report a player drop?
 How to add a coach?
 How to secure emergency medical consent from your parents?
 Click on the link below for answers to these and other questions related to your team roster.

-In September 2008, SNSA established a policy to prohibit players that are registered with competitive club teams from registering with an SNSA recreational league.
+In September 2008, SNSA established a policy to prohibit players that are registered with competitive club teams from registering with an SNSA recreational league (with limited exceptions).
 This policy does not affect the ability of an SNSA recreational player to guest-play for a competitive club team for a tournament or special event.

 In a policy established December 1, 2006, the SNSA Board voted to require all Henderson United, Southern Highlands United, Mini Kickers and High School Spring Training teams to wear the league-issued uniform.
 Click on the link below for policy details.